composable-logs/composable-logs/README.md

 The advantage of this approach is that pipelines can be be run without any cloud infrastructure except a Github account (see below).

-The main limitation compared to other options, is that there is no real-time monitoring.
+A main limitation compared to other options, is that there is no real-time monitoring.

 See [docs/NOTES.md](docs/NOTES.md) for further comments about the implementation and dependencies.